LelleAnd/ops/Doc/Prerequisites.md

     * Boost Thread

 OPS has been used with Boost versions 1.38, 1.48, 1.53, 1.55, 1.60, 1.64, 1.66, 1.67 and 1.71.
+Versions older than 1.60 hasn't been used/tested for quite a while.
+It is recommended to use a more modern version.

 ## CMake ##
 Version 3.1.0 or later is required to build OPS with CMake.
 Make sure the cmake command is in your path.
 CMake can be downloaded at https://cmake.org/.